-Our Washington, D.C., Maryland And Virginia Nursing Home Abuse Attorneys Uphold The Rights Of Your Loved Ones
+Our Washington, D.C.
+Nursing Home Abuse Attorneys Uphold The Rights Of Your Loved Ones

 BEDSORES AND PRESSURE ULCERS IN LONG TERM CARE FACILITIES

 Bed sores, also known as pressure ulcers, pressure sores or decubitus ulcers, are regions of skin damaged by unalleviated pressure.
 Bed sores are most common in areas where bones are closest to the skin, such as the back, elbows, heels, and hips.
-Our Washington, D.C., Maryland, and Virginia injury attorneys caution that although bedsores can be noticeable exterior wounds, much of the damage is typically located beneath the skin.
+Our Washington, D.C. nursing home abuse attorneys caution that although bedsores can be noticeable exterior wounds, much of the damage is typically located beneath the skin.

 Individuals who remain in the same position for an extended period, such as bedridden nursing home residents, are at the greatest risk for bed sores.
 However, bedsores are entirely preventable, and pressure ulcers found on nursing home residents can indicate that your loved one may be the victim of nursing home neglect and abuse.